-A reddish disc-shaped gall that forms on the undersides of oak leaves in response to the developing larva of a gall wasp.
-It results from eggs laid in the summer and alternates with the currant gall within the annual cycle.
+A reddish disk-shaped gall that forms on the undersides of oak leaves in response to the developing larva of a gall wasp.
+It results from eggs laid in the summer and alternates with the currant gall.

 - In autumn flat spangle galls form on the back of leaves, the leaves fall and females emerge next spring.